SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 * a point in a 3D coordinate system
   (perhaps encapsulating ``x``, ``y`` and ``z`` properties, each of type ``Double``)

-In all other cases, you should define a class, and create objects as instances of that class, to be managed and passed by reference.
+In all other cases, you should define a class, and create instances of that class, to be managed and passed by reference.
 In practice, this means that most custom data constructs should be classes, not structures.